The recently revealed Samsung Galaxy S9 series:

-Galaxy S9 and Galaxy S9+ Teardown are in the race of conquering the market with a tagline “The Camera.
-Reimagined”.
-Both the phones use the same main sensor, however, the S9+ comes with dual rear cameras.
+Galaxy S9 and Galaxy S9+ Teardown are in the race of conquering the market with a tagline “The Camera Reimagined”.
+Both phones use the same main sensor.
+However, the S9+ comes with dual rear cameras.
 As with the headline, a teardown of the Galaxy S9+ by iFixit provides us with a closer look at what has been “reimagined”.

-Just in case if you really want to get access to the camera make sure you remove the screws holding the black plastic that covers the components.
+To get access to the camera make sure you remove the screws holding the black plastic that covers the components.
 After removing that, you should be able to separate the camera from the board.